 Common Uses of Corporate-Owned Life Insurance

-The cost of providing employee benefits, including health insurance, pension plans and retiree medical coverage, continues to rise for companies of all sizes.
-COLI helps offset these expenses by generating tax-advantaged returns through the policy’s cash value and eventually providing a tax-free death benefit.
+The cost of providing employee benefits like health insurance and pension plans continues to rise for companies of all sizes.
+COLI helps offset these expenses by generating tax-advantaged returns through the policy’s cash value and eventually, a tax-free death benefit.

 When a company’s success is closely tied to a small number of individuals, the unexpected loss of one of those people can be financially devastating.
-COLI provides a financial cushion that helps the business absorb the impact, covering costs like executive search fees, lost revenue and client transition expenses.
+COLI provides a financial cushion that helps the business absorb the impact.
+It can cover costs like executive search fees, lost revenue and client transition expenses.

 Types of COLI Policies

-Not all corporate-owned life insurance policies are built the same, and the type a company chooses will shape the policy’s risk profile, return potential and overall fit within its financial strategy.
-Here are the main types of COLI policies businesses typically consider:
+Not all corporate-owned life insurance policies are the same.
+The type of policy that a company chooses will shape its risk profile, return potential and overall fit within its financial strategy.

-- Whole life insurance: Whole life is the most straightforward and conservative option, offering guaranteed cash value growth, a fixed death benefit and level premiums that never change.
+- Whole life insurance.
+Whole life is the most straightforward and conservative option.
+It offers guaranteed cash value growth, a fixed death benefit and level premiums that never change.

-- Universal life insurance: Universal life provides more flexibility than whole life, allowing companies to adjust premium payments and death benefit amounts within certain limits.
-The cash value earns interest based on a crediting rate set by the insurance carrier, which can fluctuate over time.
+- Universal life insurance.
+Universal life provides more flexibility, allowing companies to adjust premium payments and death benefit amounts within certain limits.
+The cash value earns interest based on a fluctuating crediting rate set by the insurance carrier.

-- Variable universal life insurance: With variable universal life, the policy’s cash value is invested in a selection of sub-accounts that function similarly to mutual funds.
-This gives companies the potential for higher returns but also exposes them to market risk, since the cash value can decrease if the underlying investments perform poorly.
+- Variable universal life insurance.
+With variable universal life, the policy’s cash value is invested in a selection of sub-accounts similar to mutual funds.
+This gives companies the potential for higher returns.
+However, it also exposes them to market risk, since the cash value can decrease if the underlying investments perform poorly.

-- Indexed universal life insurance: Indexed universal life ties the policy’s cash value growth to the performance of a market index, such as the S&P 500, while typically including a floor that protects against losses.
+- Indexed universal life insurance.
+Indexed universal life ties the policy’s cash value growth to the performance of a market index, such as the S&P 500.
+It typically includes a floor that protects against losses.
 This structure offers a middle ground between the guaranteed returns of whole life and the market exposure of variable universal life.

 - Group COLI.
-Rather than purchasing individual policies on specific employees, some companies opt for a group COLI arrangement that covers multiple employees under a single contract.
+Rather than purchasing individual policies on specific employees, some companies opt for a group COLI arrangement.
+This covers multiple employees under a single contract.

 Potential Risks of Corporate-Owned Life Insurance

 The financial strength of the insurance company backing the policy is also a risk.
-If the carrier runs into financial trouble or becomes insolvent, the company’s cash value and future death benefit could be compromised.
-This risk is especially pronounced with general account COLI, where the policy’s value is tied directly to the insurer’s overall financial health.
+If the carrier runs into financial trouble or becomes insolvent, the company’s cash value and future death benefit may be compromised.
+This risk is especially high with general account COLI, where the policy’s value relates directly to the insurer’s overall financial health.

 Bottom Line